Timi-T/producktiv/backend/README.md

         "category":"Programming",
         "userId":"631e0e61e3a5f0219ea3059e",
         "uploadDate":"2022-09-11T17:49:56.870Z",
-        "description":"This is a video trial to see if a vide can be installed", "embedVideo":"https://www.youtube.com/embed/6tNS--WetLI",
+        "description":"This is a video trial to see if a video can be installed", "embedVideo":"https://www.youtube.com/embed/6tNS--WetLI",
         "userName":"Samra",
         "videoThumbnail":"https://i.ytimg.com/vi/6tNS--WetLI/hqdefault.jpg",